alexdummer/alex-goes-usa-diary/about.md

 I wanted to create a meaningful record of this transformative year abroad.
 Boulder offers such a unique combination of world-class research opportunities and outdoor adventures that I felt compelled to document every aspect of this journey.

-## What You'll Find Here

-### 🔬 Research Journey
-Follow along as I navigate the academic landscape, share research breakthroughs, challenges, and collaborate with brilliant minds in my field.

-### 🌤️ Weather & Seasons
-Colorado's weather is famously unpredictable and beautiful.
-I track daily weather patterns and how they influence my activities and mood.

-### 🏃‍♂️ Training & Sports
-From hiking the magnificent Flatirons to skiing the legendary Colorado powder, I document all my physical adventures and fitness journey at altitude.

-### 🎯 Daily Adventures
-Boulder and Colorado offer endless opportunities for exploration - from Pearl Street Mall to Rocky Mountain National Park, I share all the places I discover and people I meet.

 ## The Technical Setup

 This diary is built with: